-XXIX.
+XXVIII.
 Board of Directors

 - A. All not-for-profit recipients must be governed by a Board of Directors with members who represent the demographic profile of the community, as well as businesses, government services, legal, educational, religious, and other systems.
 An advisory committee is strongly recommended for all other entities. - 1.
 The following committees are mandatory: - a.
 Finance Committee (chaired by the Treasurer). - b.
 Human Resources Planning/Personnel Committee. - c.
-Resource Development/Fundraising Committee. - Recipients shall have a board-approved succession plan and strategic plan on file for review by CFWYI. - 3.
+Resource Development/Fundraising Committee. - 2.
+Recipients shall have a board-approved succession plan and strategic plan on file for review by CFWYI. - 3.
 Recipients shall maintain a corporate notebook containing approved board meeting minutes for at least three years.
 The notebook must also contain the last three years' 900 forms, the program's bylaws, and the agency's 501(c)(3) letter (if applicable). - 4.
-Please contact your CFWYI Region Office for board training availability. - B. The board shall designate one or more seats for domestic violence survivors.
-A board member's status as a survivor shall remain confidential at the discretion of the board member.
-However, the board chair, executive director, and the Region Director shall have knowledge of the board member's status in order to meet compliance with these guidelines. - C. New board members shall receive orientation at the beginning of their service. - D. Members will receive annual site visits, and or announced or unannounced, assessments by CFWYI on these topics and other topics appropriate to the needs of the program to ensure adequate training and service provision. - E. Board orientation and training may be provided by a CFWYI Region Director.
+Please contact your CFWYI Region Office for board training availability. - B. The board shall designate one or more seats for sexual assault survivors.
+A board member's status as a survivor may remain confidential at the discretion of the board member.
+However, the board chair and executive director shall have knowledge of the board member's status. - C. New board members shall receive orientation at the beginning of their service. - D. Members will receive annual site visits, announced or unannounced, or other assessments by CFWYI on these topics and other topics appropriate to the needs of the program to ensure adequate training and service provision. - E. Board orientation and training may be provided by a CFWYI Region Director.
 The content of board training not delivered by CFWYI staff must be approved by the applicable Region Director. - F. Boards shall have regularly scheduled meetings and keep written records of meetings, which contain the date, time, and place of the meeting, members attending, decisions, motions, etc.